mwillia95/Projects/README.md

 # Projects
 Repository of past academic and recreational projects

+Source Code folder contains copies of the files that were created by myself or team members (if applicable) of the different projects within this repository.
+Excludes Visual Studio project or NuGet package files.

 Console Chess - A simple console application that runs a game of chess.
 Intended for two users at the same keybaord.
 Takes in Chess Notation as input and displays a representation of the state of the board on the console.
 Implemented in C#